martina-lavanya/fastder/notes/preprocessing.md

 working on cpp implementation, somehow the code doesn't run anymore but definitely did run a few commits ago. think about implementing only the threshold cutoff vs also the tolerance (assuming that an expressed region has similar coverage across the bases of the region). find_DERs definitely has bugs.

+idea: have data structure with string (chr) and vector (bp coverage) for when i work with multiple chromosomes as well